top of page

 Samoan

-When asked what drives Amanda’s passion for education, “Pacific people!” she shouts proudly.
-“Our experiences and stories of migration, of (re)settlement, struggle, and/or racism, and the aspirations of my aiga and community are what drive the work I do as an educator.
-The critical need to write our own narratives.
-I truly believe in the transformational impact that access and participation in quality education can have on an individual, their family and the wider community.”
+When asked what drives her passion for education, Amanda responds without hesitation: “Pacific people.”
+She speaks to the experiences of migration, resettlement, resilience and racism, and the aspirations of her aiga and community.
+“The need to write our own narratives is critical.
+I truly believe in the transformational impact that access to quality education can have on individuals, families and communities.”

 bottom of page